protieusz/Excelsior/README.md

 # Excelsior
-Excelsior, 34 keys unisplit ortho with staggered pinkies &amp; 25mm trackball, RGB strip.
+Excelsior, 34 keys unisplit ortho with staggered pinkies &amp; 25mm trackball, optional RGB strip.

 # Description
 Excelsior is a heavily modified version of Endzone34 which has been blessed by takashicompany himself for the mod.
 [Endzone34](https://github.com/takashicompany/endzone34) was originally designed by takashicompany.